 Seatown, Chideock and Golden Cap

 From the shingle and fossil lined beach at Seatown make your way inland to discover the medieval Chideock Castle earthworks, marked with a cross to celebrate the martyrs.
-Follow a route that echos the coast of Great Britain on to Dorset’s most famous Holloway of Hells Lane.
+Follow a route that echos the coast of Great Britain on to Dorset’s most famous Holloway of Hell Lane.
 Hidden almost underground it would have been filled … Continue reading Seatown, Chideock and Golden Cap

 Coney’s Castle, Lambert’s Castle and Pilsdon Pen.

-Exploring three Iron Age hilforts that surround the Marshwood Vale.
+Exploring three Iron Age hillforts that surround the Marshwood Vale.
 Towering above the landscape the views stretch for miles.
 In working with The Times Newspaper a route through Fishponds Bottom is available.
 Distance: From a mile to as long as you like.
 Both hillforts are open access areas and so no route is defined.Time: At … Continue reading Coney’s Castle, Lambert’s Castle and Pilsdon Pen.